Former Deputy Attorney General. Highest Rating. Client’s Choice 2007-2017. Over 225 FIVE STAR Client Reviews & Attorney

 The California Board of Pharmacy will deny an application for license for a conviction of a crime related to the duties and functions of a Pharmacist, if you have done any act of dishonesty &/or made a false statement on an application for licensure.

 At Spital & Associates, our California Pharmaceutical License attorney protect Pharmacists’ rights and advance the interests of Pharmacists in an investigation or prosecution.
-We have over 39 years of experience as a former Deputy Attorney General and skilled defense lawyer.
+We have over 39 years of experience as a former Deputy Attorney General and skilled professional license defense lawyer.
 We use forensic experts, including a former President of the BOP.
 The Pharmacy Board prosecutes cases against individuals that have a license as a Pharmacy &/or Pharmacist if there is an allegation of any of the above grounds for denial of licensure as well as one or more of the following more common grounds for disciplinary action:

 - Unprofessional Conduct by Pharmacist or Pharmacy